FezzedOne/epsilon-rp/docs/rules.rst

 Starbound server rules
 ----------------------

--   ***Do NOT hack, grief or intentionally lag the server.***
+-   **Do NOT hack, grief or intentionally lag the server.**
--   ***No griefing or raiding players' bases, ships and hubs.***
+-   **No griefing or raiding players' bases, ships and hubs.**
--   **Mods and modded items are allowed, but *don't connect with multiplayer-incompatible mods* (e.g., race mods and Frackin' Universe).
+-   **Mods and modded items are allowed, but don't connect with multiplayer-incompatible mods (e.g., race mods and Frackin' Universe).
 Repeated attempts to connect with incompatible mods will result in a ban from the server.**
 -   **Do not teleport to other player's ships without their permission or invitation at all.
 Period.**
--   **Theft of items and sprites is *NOT* tolerated.
+-   **Theft of items and sprites is NOT tolerated.
 Do not dupe or steal others' modded items or sprites without permission.**
 -   **Avoid using laggy or spammy items and mods in roleplay areas.
 Obnoxious, flagrant or excessive demonstrations or use of laggy or spammy items will result in a kick or ban.**
--   **Do not place unbreakable objects for *any* reason.
+-   **Do not place unbreakable objects for ANY reason.
 Unbreakables will be removed as soon as they're seen by admins.
 Spammers of unbreakable objects will be banned from the server.**
 -   Do not play instruments near other people who are playing instruments and do not switch instruments while playing music; the former is rude and the latter is laggy.
 -   If people ask you to stop playing instruments, be polite and do it.
 -   Avoid spamming in-game party invites.
 -   Please use local chat at all times within the server (in-character radio or comms broadcasts are an exception).
--   If you have any issues with the server, please ping staff in `#reports-and-requests` on Discord.
+-   If you have any issues with the server, please ping staff in ``#reports-and-requests`` on Discord.

 Discord server rules
 --------------------

--   **Discord's guidelines are enforced in this community. <u>[This link](https://discordapp.com/guidelines/)</u> explains Discord's stance on acceptable and unacceptable behaviour.
+-   **Discord's guidelines are enforced in this community. `This link <https://discordapp.com/guidelines/>`_ explains Discord's stance on acceptable and unacceptable behaviour.
 These rules will be enforced by staff on a case-by-case basis.
 E.g., immediate permabans if lolicon, shotacon, cub porn or similar content is posted.**
 -   **Any content in violation of the above guidelines *will* be removed.
 No exceptions.**
 -   **Please do not post NSFW content of any kind.** Keep it to DMs.
--   **ERP is *NOT* allowed on the Discord server.** Again, *keep it to DMs*.
+-   **ERP is NOT allowed on the Discord server.** Again, *keep it to DMs*.
--   ***No political or religious discussion outside of `#political and religious discussion`.* These topics are very touchy and tend to lead to arguments and name-calling.
+-   **No political or religious discussion outside of ``#political and religious discussion``.** These topics are very touchy and tend to lead to arguments and name-calling.
 Ask staff to give you permission to chat in the channel if you want to discuss this kind of stuff.**
--   ***Spam is NOT allowed, no matter what kind of content it is.***
+-   **Spam is NOT allowed, no matter what kind of content it is.**
--   ***Excessive shitposting is NOT allowed* -- this includes nicknames, avatars and the like.
-The Discord server is *NOT* your personal dumpster.** You can post memes and reaction images, but *don't overdo it*.
+-   **Excessive shitposting is NOT allowed** -- **this includes nicknames, avatars and the like.
+The Discord server is NOT your personal dumpster.** You can post memes and reaction images, but *don't overdo it*.
 Violation of this rule may result in immediate temporary revocation of image posting permissions, a mute or even a ban.
 -   **Memes and reaction images should not greatly interfere with ongoing discussion.** Again, exercise restraint -- staff are not your babysitters.
 -   **Avoid out-of-character racist, homophobic, bigoted or otherwise discriminatory commentary.
 There's no reason to post it.**
 -   **Avoid name-calling and shouting matches.**
--   **Please do not derail discussions in `ROLEPLAY DISCUSSION`.**
+-   **Please do not derail discussions in ``ROLEPLAY DISCUSSION``.**
 -   Observe basic netiquette in general.

 Applications, appeals and approval
 ----------------------------------

--   **In order to be able to roleplay on Epsilon RP, you must submit an application in `#applications` on the Discord server.** The application template is pinned in that channel.
+-   **In order to be able to roleplay on Epsilon RP, you must submit an application in ``#applications`` on the Discord server.** The application template is pinned in that channel.
 Those who do not apply to become community members will be kicked after two weeks, no questions asked.
 -   **You have two weeks to appeal a rejected application before you are kicked from the community.**
 -   **Appeal bans, mutes and other staff punishments by DMing any moderator or admin.** You must submit your appeal within two weeks of being banned; otherwise, it will not be accepted and your ban becomes permanent.
 There is no time limit when appealing mutes and other punishments.